Breast Cancer: 7 Foods to Help With the Fight

 1. Low-fat milk

-Just last year, the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research released an in-depth analysis of breast-cancer prevention research.
+Recently, the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research released an in-depth analysis of breast-cancer prevention research.
 They noted, among other findings, that certain dietary choices showed promise for reducing risk.
 These include dairy foods like milk and yogurt.
 The high calcium in these foods may be protective against breast cancer.
 We suggest low-fat dairy choices, such as skim milk, because obesity is known to be a risk factor for breast cancer in postmenopausal women (and in men, too).

 2. White beans